AlexBocken/bibel/README.md

 ```
 ## Example

 Here's for example how the beginning of Matthäus looks.
-The first part being an introduction tothe chapter and then some verses with footnotes.
+The first part being an introduction to the chapter and then some verses with footnotes.

 <img src="/../assets/Mt_example.png" alt="Beginning of Matthäus Chapter" width="1800">